particle-iot/workshop-mesh-spectra/content/docs/ch1.md

 ![](./images/01/getready.png)

 Make sure your device is in "Listening Mode" (aka blinking blue).
-If the Xenon is not in listening mode, hold down the SETUP button for three seconds, until the RGB LED begins blinking blue.
+If the Xenon is not in listening mode, hold down the `MODE` button for three seconds, until the RGB LED begins blinking blue.

 ![](./images/01/listeningmode.gif)